richJJackson/mecPortal/_applications/gemcis_gemmono_btc.md

 ---
 layout: app
-title:  TACE Vs SIRT
+title: GemCis Vs Gem Mono in BTC
-area: HCC
+area: BTC
 description:  A template of an applied PSC problem
 ---